-Project Name Support/Oppose/Request/Concern Comment Pedestrian Hybrid Beacon Installation at Route 9 and Maynard Road (Framingham) Framingham resident: Grace O'Donnell Support Supports continued inclusion of the Pedestrian Hybrid Beaco in the FFY 2024 TIP element.
-Traffic Signal Installation at Edgell Road at Central Street (Framingham) Municipal: Mayor Yvonne Spicer, City of Framingham Framingham resident: Grace O'Donnell Support Supports continued inclusion of the Traffic Signal Installation 2022 TIP element.
-Reconstruction of Union Avenue, from Proctor Street to Main Street (Framingham) Municipal: Mayor Yvonne Spicer, City of Framingham; Eric Johnson, Framingham City Engineer Framingham resident: Grace O'Donnell Support Supports continued inclusion of the Reconstruction of Union City indicated that the project is ahead of schedule and conti to address Article 97 concerns.
-Intersection Improvements at Route 3A and Summer Street Rotary (Hingham) Legislative: Representative Joan Meschino Municipal: Tom Mayo, Hingham Town Administrator Organization: David Giangrande, DCI Request Requests continued inclusion of the Intersection Improveme in the FFY 2024 TIP element.
-The proposed improvements are chronic accidents and multiple fatalities.
-The project is part o of Hingham.
-Reconstruction of Atlantic Avenue (Hull) Municipal: Philip Lemnios, Town Manager Support Supports continued inclusion of the Reconstruction of Atlant The Town of Hull completed the 100 percent design submissi to resolve the comments received.
-The proposed improveme modernize the roadway, and enhance access and mobility alo to maintaining the safety of local residents by providing one emergency response and evacuation.
-Rail Trail Extension, from the Galvin Middle School to Lynnfield/Peabody Town Line (Lynnfield and Wakefield) Lynnfield resident: Alan K. Dresios Oppose Opposes inclusion of the Rail Trail Extension from Galvin Mide line.
-States that the project will not connect to the Border to I Wakefield would not connect to the Wakefield commuter rail goals of the MPO, in that it does not improve transportation of The project would also negatively affect Reedy Meadow, a Na construction on Rabbit Island will disrupt previously discover Intersection Improvements at Route 1A and Upland Road/Washington Street and Prospect Street.
-(Norwood) Municipal: Mark Ryan, Norwood Director of Public Works and Town Engineer Support Supports continued inclusion of the Intersection Improveme Washington Street and Prospect Street in the FFY 2022 TIP ele TIP element.
-The project will benefit all commuters who use t the Greater Boston area.
-The Town of Norwood has advocated identified intersection deficiencies, and further delays in cons the Town and commuters in the region.
+Project Name Support/Oppose/Request/Concern Comment Pedestrian Hybrid Beacon Installation at Route 9 and Maynard Road (Framingham) Framingham resident: Grace O'Donnell Support Supports continued inclusion of the Pedestrian Hybrid Beacon Installation at Route 9 and Maynard Road in the FFY 2024 TIP element.
+Traffic Signal Installation at Edgell Road at Central Street (Framingham) Municipal: Mayor Yvonne Spicer, City of Framingham Framingham resident: Grace O'Donnell Support Supports continued inclusion of the Traffic Signal Installation at Edgell Road at Central Street in the FFY 2022 TIP element.
+Reconstruction of Union Avenue, from Proctor Street to Main Street (Framingham) Municipal: Mayor Yvonne Spicer, City of Framingham; Eric Johnson, Framingham City Engineer Framingham resident: Grace O'Donnell Support Supports continued inclusion of the Reconstruction of Union Avenue in the FFY 2021 TIP element.
+The City indicated that the project is ahead of schedule and continues to work with the legislative delegation to address Article 97 concerns.
+Intersection Improvements at Route 3A and Summer Street Rotary (Hingham) Legislative: Representative Joan Meschino Municipal: Tom Mayo, Hingham Town Administrator Organization: David Giangrande, DCI Request Requests continued inclusion of the Intersection Improvements at Route 3A and Summer Street Rotary in the FFY 2024 TIP element.
+The proposed improvements are critically important at an intersection with chronic accidents and multiple fatalities.
+The project is part of a larger public safety initiative for the Town of Hingham.
+Reconstruction of Atlantic Avenue (Hull) Municipal: Philip Lemnios, Town Manager Support Supports continued inclusion of the Reconstruction of Atlantic Avenue in the FFY 2022 TIP element.
+The Town of Hull completed the 100 percent design submission to MassDOT and is currently working to resolve the comments received.
+The proposed improvements will improve substandard conditions, modernize the roadway, and enhance access and mobility along the corridor.
+The project is essential to maintaining the safety of local residents by providing one of the Town's few points of access for emergency response and evacuation.
+Rail Trail Extension, from the Galvin Middle School to Lynnfield/Peabody Town Line (Lynnfield and Wakefield) Lynnfield resident: Alan K. Dresios Oppose Opposes inclusion of the Rail Trail Extension from Galvin Middle School to the Lynnfield/Peabody town line.
+States that the project will not connect to the Border to Boston Trail, and the proposed terminus in Wakefield would not connect to the Wakefield commuter rail station.
+The project does not align with the goals of the MPO, in that it does not improve transportation equity or close gaps in the bicycle network.
+The project would also negatively affect Reedy Meadow, a National Natural Landmark, and the planned construction on Rabbit Island will disrupt previously discovered historical artifacts.
+Intersection Improvements at Route 1A and Upland Road/Washington Street and Prospect Street.
+(Norwood) Municipal: Mark Ryan, Norwood Director of Public Works and Town Engineer Support Supports continued inclusion of the Intersection Improvements at Route 1A and Upload Road/Washington Street and Prospect Street in the FFY 2022 TIP element, rather than moving to the FFY 2023 TIP element.
+The project will benefit all commuters who use the corridor as they travel to and from the Greater Boston area.
+The Town of Norwood has advocated for this project since a 1996 CTPS study identified intersection deficiencies, and further delays in construction will continue to negatively affect the Town and commuters in the region.